By Angela Noel

 I also worried I’d developed some kind of bladder problem.
 (Fun!)
 At the same time I couldn’t trust my body to walk or run properly, I also couldn’t trust my bladder to work like a happy bladder should.

 Anxiety over something else–possibly my broken hip– caused the problem, then anxiety over the problem itself made it worse.
 What if I have to wear diapers?
-What if I had to have surgery?
+Would I need surgery?
 What if . . . ?
 Shame and fear all mixed together.

 After days of worry, like a fever breaking, I stopped.

 So what if my bladder wasn’t behaving?
 Millions of people have misbehaving bladders.
 Why should I feel shame about that?
-I went to the doctor.
-I talked with my mother.
-I stopped hiding.
-I paid attention to my body.
+I went to the doctor and talked with my mother.
+I stopped hiding and paid attention to my body.
 I worked with it not against it.
 My body figured things out.
 A little mental reboot solved my pee-pee problem.

 Honor my body means listening to it, and celebrating what it can do without feeling ashamed of its quirks.
 When my body needs rest, a bath, a massage, a hard workout, I vow to listen.
 When my mind feels shame over what my body can’t do, I’ll observe that shame, find the source of it and set it free.

 But honoring my body is about more than celebrating its capabilities.

 As a teen, I worried about being “fat.”
 Sweet Valley High books told me heroines are blond and a “perfect size six.”
 I believed it, and I’m not alone.